gerardroche/sublime-phpunit/README.md

 ### Autocommands

-You can configure `on_post_save` to run the Test File command when views are saved:
+You can configure `on_post_save` to run the "Test File" command when views are saved:

 ```js
 "phpunit.on_post_save": [